FAIRmat-NFDI/data-modeling/patterns_paper/General problems to solve.md

 * General discussion for our internal documentation vs for a general audience
 * Keeping development process easy for the users of the data representation system
 * Providing examples and guidelines

+## Introduction
+* need for ontology (also current ontology activities world-wide)
+* NeXus as an attempt for data modelling based ontology
+* challange: big data, lots of metdata

 #area-b #nexus #general-patterns